4 Introduction to Programming and Program Development

 This Image by Unknown Author is licensed under CC BY-SA

-The basic approach to modularization is to consider a top-down design where the top level defines the main function, and a separate module represents each smaller function in the program (see Fig. 50.
+The basic approach to modularization is to consider a top-down design where the top level defines the main function, and a separate module represents each smaller function in the program (see Figure 4.21).

-Each module is treated as a box which can have an input and output.
+Each module is treated as a black box4 which operates on its input and produces an output.

 As long as the input and output requirements remain the same, the module code can be changed without affecting the rest of the program.